 Pierre Gramegna

-Pierre Gramegna is the Managing Director of the European Stability Mechanism (ESM) since 1 December 2022 and CEO of the European Financial Stability Facility (EFSF) since 13 December 2022.
+Pierre Gramegna is the Managing Director of the European Stability Mechanism (ESM) - the Luxembourg-based rescue fund that helps prevent and resolve financial crises within the euro area - since 1 December 2022.
+He is also the CEO of the European Financial Stability Facility (EFSF) - the predecessor of the ESM - since 13 December 2022.

-Mr Gramegna was Minister of Finance of the Grand-Duchy of Luxembourg and member of the ESM Board of Governors from December 2013 to January 2022.
+Prior to these appointments, Mr Gramegna was Minister of Finance of the Grand-Duchy of Luxembourg and member of the ESM Board of Governors and the Eurogroup from December 2013 to January 2022.

 Mr Gramegna also served as chairperson of the Ecofin Council in 2015 where he chaired the ministerial meetings and oversaw major directives on the automatic exchange of information and transparency.

-In his capacity as Finance Minister, Mr Gramegna served as Governor to the International Monetary Fund and several multilateral development banks.
+In his capacity as Finance Minister, Mr Gramegna served as Governor to the International Monetary Fund, World Bank, European Investment Bank, European Bank for Reconstruction and Development, Asian Development Bank, Asian Infrastructure and Investment Bank, and the African Development Bank.
 In 2016, he was elected Chairman of the European Bank for Reconstruction and Development for one year.

 In 2017, he set up the Luxembourg House of Financial Technology to promote fintech and the enhanced digitalisation of the financial centre.